Going stir crazy

 ell, here we are.
-More than six months at home, in a small French village isolated from the real world with sweet early morning walks and a good bottle of Scotch later in the day.
+More than six months at home, in a small French village isolated from the real world, with sweet early morning walks and a good bottle of Scotch later in the day.
 I think we stocked up on gin too.

 Yet I’ve done some strange things while staying so very put, especially in the kitchen.
 A something comes over me that definitely does not during normal times (remember them?), and I long to take on recipes that I’ve never made before, that or simply plunge into the unknown with inspiration from something I’ve read or am reading.